 What is the Percentage?

 A fraction of a number out of 100% is referred to as a percentage, also known as a percent.
-The percentage refers to a portion of the total amount and means "percentage."
+The percentage refers to a portion of a total amount and means "percentage."
 For instance, 45% represents 45% of the total, or 45 out of 100.

 The phrases "out of 100" or "for every 100" may also be used to describe the percentage.
 For example, you say "20% of the time" or "20 days out of every 100 days."